Buffer Organizer

 - Bandwidth of the tiers that contain the

-distribution (i.e., is all the data in a singleBuffer
+Blobdistribution (i.e., is all the data in a singleBuffer, or is it spread out among multipleBuffers on multiple nodes?).

 How the scores are used